Sir-josh01/quiz-game/README.md

 ### Continued development

 -To add an API and integrate the application to generate question from an extertal source -Make the questio dynamic and more educational and inspiring.
+-Add a button which will end and exit application -Store the score and display to users.

 ### Useful resources